问答

 题目:

-Which of the following, if true, would indicate the most serious weakness in the plan above?
+Which of the following, if true, provides the strongest grounds for the experts' conclusion?

 选项: